redis/redis-py/README.md

   class as it places the underlying connection in a state where it can't execute non-pubsub commands.
 Calling the pubsub method from the Redis client will return a PubSub instance where you can subscribe to channels and listen for messages.
-You can call PUBLISH from both classes.
+You can only call PUBLISH from the Redis client (see Issue #XX for details).

 In addition to the changes above, the Redis class, a subclass of StrictRedis, overrides several other commands to provide backwards compatibility with older